crowdtainer/dapp-web/UserStories.md

     - Prices can be read from `Crowdtainer.unitPricePerType()`.
     - To join the project call `ICrowdtainer.join()`.

+- ◻️ After joining, I'd like to see my own purchase/voucher details, as a SVG image.
+    - Use `Vouchers721.tokenUri()` to get the generated image.

+Not available in first version:

 - ◻️ When joining, I'd like to additionally specify:
     - ◻️ whether I'd like to be eligible to share referral code so that I can get rewards for my friend's purchases (check-box).
     - ◻️ a friend's referral code, so that I can get a discount on my own purchase (address/ENS text input field).

-- ◻️ After joining, I'd like to see my own purchase/voucher details, as a SVG image.
-    - Use `Vouchers721.tokenUri()` to get the generated image.

 #### Dashboard view (viewable components only if wallet is connected)

 - ◻️ I’d like an interface/button to view and withdrawl my deposits in a running project, so that I can quit if no longer interested, or if the crowdfunding failed.